Facts and Figures

 UT Southwestern School of Health Professions

-- Five Nobel Prize recipients since 1985.
+- Six Nobel Prize recipients since 1985.

-- 20 members of the National Academy of Sciences (NAS), one of the highest honors attainable by an American scientist.
+- 22 members of the National Academy of Sciences (NAS), one of the highest honors attainable by an American scientist.

+Research is the cornerstone upon which world-class medical education and patient care are built.
 Investigations into cancer, neuroscience, heart disease and stroke, arthritis, diabetes, and many other fields keep UT Southwestern at the forefront of medical progress.

 At UT Southwestern, research on basic life processes and research on specific diseases go hand in hand.
 Investigators’ discoveries form the foundation for new ways to prevent or treat disease.

-Physicians and researchers at UT Southwestern are seamlessly integrating breakthroughs in basic science, advances in comprehensive clinical services and the development of innovative education and prevention programs to propel overall excellence and set the Medical Center apart.
+Physicians and researchers at UT Southwestern are seamlessly integrating breakthroughs in basic science, advances in comprehensive clinical services, and the development of innovative education and prevention programs to propel overall excellence and set the Medical Center apart.

 A few examples of the Medical Center’s encompassing care include:

-Transplantation programs for heart, lung, kidney and liver have been certified by the federal government’s Centers for Medicare & Medicaid Services.
-This certification ensures broad access to the distinctive multidisciplinary approach provided by UT Southwestern’s experts in the full range of related fields, including surgery, infection control, immunity and rejection.
+Transplantation programs for heart, lung, kidney, and liver have been certified by the federal government’s Centers for Medicare & Medicaid Services.
+This certification ensures broad access to the distinctive multidisciplinary approach provided by UT Southwestern’s experts in the full range of related fields, including surgery, infection control, immunity, and rejection.
 Surgeons from the Medical Center performed Texas’ first kidney transplant in 1964 and are responsible for many innovations that have become the accepted practice throughout the nation.